vercel/og-image/README.md

 1. Click the fork button at the top right of GitHub
 2. Clone the repo to your local machine with `git clone URL_OF_FORKED_REPO_HERE`
 3. Change directory with `cd og-image`
-4. Make changes by swapping out images, changing colors, etc (see [contributing](https://github.com/zeit/og-image/blob/master/CONTRIBUTING.md) for more info)
+4. Make changes by swapping out images, changing colors, etc (see [contributing](https://github.com/vercel/og-image/blob/master/CONTRIBUTING.md) for more info)
-5. Hobby plan users will need to remove all configuration inside `now.json` besides `rewrites`
+5. Hobby plan users will need to remove all configuration inside `vercel.json` besides `rewrites`
-6. Run locally with `now dev` and visit [localhost:3000](http://localhost:3000)  (if nothing happens, run `npm install -g now`)
+6. Run locally with `vercel dev` and visit [localhost:3000](http://localhost:3000)  (if nothing happens, run `npm install -g vercel`)
-7. Deploy to the cloud by running `now` and you'll get a unique URL
+7. Deploy to the cloud by running `vercel` and you'll get a unique URL
 8. Setup [GitHub](https://vercel.com/github) to autodeploy on push

 If you are using a paid plan, you can do a one-click deploy with the button below.